 Gluten-free Oreo Cookies

-Gluten-free Oreos are Gluten-free certified by OFCO.org, and they use a variety of gluten-free flour to make them.
-They come in two presentations: Gluten-free Original and Gluten-free Double Stuf.
+Gluten-free Oreos are certified gluten-free by OFCO.org and made with a variety of gluten-free flour.
+They are available in two presentations: Gluten-free Original and Gluten-free Double Stuf Oreos.

-If you are one of the people with celiac disease like myself, you can get this sweet deal that includes both original and double-stuffed gluten-free Oreos:
+If you are one of the people with celiac disease like myself, you can get any of these great flavors from this Amazon link and get them delivered to your door.

 Gluten-free Oreo Ingredients